August 24th, 2021

 A question often arises among mortgage lenders concerned about uninsured real estate property damage: What is the difference between Mortgage Impairment Policy and Blanket Mortgage Hazard insurance coverage?

 Both policies cover the typical hazards of fire and windstorm.
 Neither policy covers flood to a property in a flood zone.
-However, the mortgage impairment policy offers limited coverage for flood damage to a property not in a designated flood zone.
-Bear in mind, whichever policy you choose, you will still need to keep track of flood insurance for real estate properties sited within flood zones, and you’re required by financial institution regulations to fore-place a flood policy when necessary.
+However, the Mortgage Impairment Policy offers limited coverage for flood damage to a property not in a designated flood zone.
+Bear in mind, whichever policy you choose, you will still need to keep track of flood insurance for real estate properties sited within flood zones, and you’re required by financial institution regulations to force-place a flood policy when necessary.

 Let’s look at the simpler policy first: Blanket Mortgage Hazard insurance.
 This policy essentially gives the exact same broad coverage as force-placed mortgage hazard insurance; but without having to track insurance and without having to force-place coverage.
 The annual premium is rated on the total outstanding balance of the portfolio: residential first mortgage, second-mortgage or HELOC loans, and mortgaged commercial real estate portfolio; all may be covered on a full blanket basis.